Property Maintenance Operative Apprenticeship Level 2 Standard

 Training and assessments are delivered in the workplace and in college.
 Apprentices will be required to attend college-based sessions as part of their training, whilst also completing off-the-job training in the workplace.
 You will also complete assessments and observations in the workplace.

-At the end of the Apprenticeship you will complete an End Point Assessment which will comprise of:
+At the end of the apprenticeship you will complete an End Point Assessment (EPA) which will consist of:

 Progression